Wanze-Chen-Lab/NicheForge/README.md

-# NicheXplorer
+# SynNiche
-Codes for the NicheXplorer project
+Codes for the SynNiche project

 ## 0. Raw image data